 Why is trust so essential?

 Well, we all want to feel safe and secure.
 We like to know what we commit to and whom we get loyal to.
 Although it seems obvious, many companies still underestimate the importance of trust and fail to build and nurture it properly within their organization.
-Now we get to thinking what makes the foundation for building trust that employees seek.
+Now we get to thinking about what makes the foundation for building trust that employees seek.
 What is the magic link in that chain that attracts potential new hires and retains existing ones, while keeping them motivated and loyal?
 Transparency.

 Why transparency behind trust?